 Accounting is a practical skill and lessons will be spent practising how to record information in the books of accounts and learning how to check your records.
-You will also learn to use Sage, a well-known accounting package in year 1, together with use of spreadsheets in year 2.
+You will also learn to use Sage, a well-known accounting package.

 Method of Assessment